lstebner/godot-state-machine/README.md

     func init(owner):
         owner.jump()

-    func update(delta, owner):
+    func process(delta, owner):
         if owner.is_on_floor():
             complete()
 ```

 When the state is initialized, `init` is called with `owner` node.
 For a state like `JumpState`, this is where we could tell the node to do its jump action.
-Then, in `update` (which is called every frame like `_process`) we can check for the owner to have made it back to the floor, at which point we call the method `complete` (which is in the `State` base class) to emit a signal to tell the `StateMachine` to transition to the next state.
+Then, in `process` (which is called every frame just like `_process`) we can check for the owner to have made it back to the floor, at which point we call the method `complete` (which is in the `State` base class) to emit a signal to tell the `StateMachine` to transition to the next state.

 When using `next_state` the call to `complete` doesn't require any additional args.